-I am a former BBC national radio journalist, writer and internationally award-winning author and publisher, who is incredibly blessed to live in one of the most breathtakingly beautiful corners of this earth - the island of Tasmania!
+I am a former BBC national radio journalist, writer, and author and publisher of international multi award-winning books Garlic Feast and Tomato: know, sow, grow, feast.
+I am also incredibly blessed to live in one of the most breathtakingly beautiful corners of this earth - the island of Tasmania in Australia!

-I am also a tragic foodie, enthusiastic home cook and aspiring food photographer, though it took my producing Garlic Feast - my first solo book project - to realise a budding penchant and passion for food styling.
+I am also a tragic foodie, enthusiastic home cook and aspiring food stylist and photographer, though it took my producing Garlic Feast to realise a budding penchant and passion for food styling!

-It was however co-writing and editing The Real Food for Kids Cookbook, by Tasmanian chef, photographer and author, Eloise Emmett, that inspired me to produce my first solo book project, Garlic Feast.
-Without the challenge and impetus The Real Food for Kids Cookbook project gave me, I may well have languished, as fellow creative procrastinators often do, in the desert of n’er do and self-doubt.
+It was however, co-writing and editing The Real Food for Kids Cookbook, by award-winning Tasmanian chef, photographer and author, Eloise Emmett, that nudged me to bite the bullet and produce my first solo book project, Garlic Feast.
+Without the encouragement, confidence and impetus that The Real Food for Kids Cookbook project gave me, I may well have languished, as fellow creative procrastinators often do, in the desert of n’er do and self-doubt.

 Garlic Feast: Delicious garlic-inspired recipes for the quintessential garlic lover won Australia Cookbook of the Year and Best Self Published book in the World at the Gourmand World Cookbook Awards in 2017.
 It also won Best in the World for Printing (Everbest Printing) and was shortlisted as a Finalist for Best Cookbook of the Year in the World (across all categories, representing Australia) at the same awards.